MaksimDzhangirov/backendBankExample/docs/part38-eng.md

 dbdocs login
 Choose a login method:
   1) Email
-  2) Github
+  2) GitHub
   Answer:
 ```

-We can choose to login with either an email or a Github account.
+We can choose to login with either an email or a GitHub account.
 I'm
 gonna choose email.

 Then enter the email address: `techschool.guru@gmail.com`.